zhaoweicai/cascade-rcnn/README.md

 The re-implementation of Cascade R-CNN in Detectron has been released.
 See [Detectron-Cascade-RCNN](https://github.com/zhaoweicai/Detectron-Cascade-RCNN).
 Very consistent improvements are available for all tested models, independent of baseline strength.

+It is also recommended to use the third-party implementation, [mmdetection](https://github.com/open-mmlab/mmdetection) based on PyTorch and [tensorpack](https://github.com/tensorpack/tensorpack/tree/master/examples/FasterRCNN) based on TensorFlow.

 ## Citation

 If you use our code/model/data, please cite our paper: